 iOS 16 has been around since September, which has given Apple enough time to release two major updates to its iPhone software.
-The latest version is iOS 16.4, and it's now available to install on your phone.
+The latest version is iOS 16.5, which you can now download and install on your iPhone.

-Even without those features, it's a good idea to stay up to date on the iOS version you're running, as these iOS updates include security patches that will make it as secure as it possibly can be.
+Still, even without any show-stopping changes, it's a good idea to stay up to date on the iOS version you're running, as these iOS updates include security patches that will make it as secure as it possibly can be.

 For these reasons, you should learn how to update your iPhone regularly to make sure your device keeps its place as one of the best phones around.
 Better yet, you should also learn how to update an iPhone automatically, as this will take all the leg work out of the process.
 We'll show you how to do both here.

 Let's get down to it then.
 Here's how to download and install iOS 16, using the latest iOS 16.5 update as our guide.